 Princeton Green Review

-Georgetown University has been featured in the Princeton Review’s Guide to 322 Green Colleges since its first publication in 2011.
+Georgetown University has been featured numerous times in the Princeton Review’s Guide to 322 Green Colleges since its first publication in 2011.
 The publication, which is a collaboration between the Princeton Review and the U.S. Green Building Council, evaluates colleges and universities on their environmentally-related policies, practices, and academic offerings.
 In the Review, Georgetown has been recognized for its climate commitments, recycling initiatives, LEED-certified buildings, and the the activities of its environmental student groups.